 Broken Orange Pekoe One (BOP1)

 At teakruthi, Colonial Mornings Pure Ceylon Black Tea (Rainforest Alliance Certified and UTZ Certified) is available as a BOP1 tea.
 This hand-plucked, hand-crafted blend originates from the Dimbulla region, one of Sri Lanka’s oldest plantation regions founded by English colonial traders.
-Sweet, spicy, strong flavors and a lingering perfume aroma leaves you feeling refreshed with a general sense of well-being.
-Our Colonial Mornings blend is crafted from leaves cultivated at high altitudes, giving it a medium to full body with slightly fruity, mineral notes and an appearance that is reddish-amber in color.
-It is aromatic and floral with a fresh an clean flavor that makes for the perfect breakfast indulgence.
+Sweet, spicy, strong flavours and a lingering perfume aroma leaves you feeling refreshed with a general sense of well-being.
+Our Colonial Mornings blend is crafted from leaves cultivated at high altitudes, giving it a medium to full body with slightly fruity, mineral notes and an appearance that is reddish-amber in colour.
+It is aromatic and floral with a fresh and clean flavour that makes for the perfect breakfast indulgence.

 Southern Malt (Black Tea) is another BOP1 tea grade tea available at Teakruthi.
-This low grown tea has been hand-plucked from the southern part of Sri Lanka, where the unique composition of the soil makes it particularly special in taste and color.
-This blend is considered one of finest broken teas.
-Its rare, refined quality has made this tea a favorite in Russia and Germany.
+This low grown tea has been hand-plucked from the southern part of Sri Lanka, where the unique composition of the soil makes it particularly special in taste and colour.
+This blend is considered one of the finest broken teas.
+Its rare, refined quality has made this tea a favourite in Russia and Germany.
 So, what makes Southern Malt so special?
-This is a full-bodied tea has a malty, fresh flavor, unlike any other tea.
-The southern soil of Sri Lanka nourished the leaves and gave them their black color and brought strength to the cup.
-Its beautiful copper color mirrors its taste in richness.
+This is a full-bodied tea has a malty, fresh flavour, unlike any other tea.
+The southern soil of Sri Lanka nourished the leaves and gave them their black colour and brought strength to the cup.
+Its beautiful copper colour mirrors its taste in richness.

 Broken Pekoe One (BP1)

 Pure Rainforest Indulgence Ceylon Black Tea is a low grown full-bodied blend that is hand-plucked from the shade of the Sinharaja Rainforest in Sri Lanka.
-Made from the highest quality leaves, Rainforest Indulgence offers a unique flavor.
+Made from the highest quality leaves, Rainforest Indulgence offers a unique flavour.
 Rather than hand-rolling to bruise the leaf and introduce oxidation, this tea was produced by a modern mechanical process that instead of tears the leaf.
 Only limited amounts of Broken Pekoe (BP) grade Ceylon tea is produced, so this tea is truly a special morning treat.
-This strong tea is reddish orange in color.
+This strong tea is reddish-orange in colour.